maxguru/mysql-vector/README.md

 - Calculate cosine similarity between vectors using a custom MySQL function.
 - Normalize vectors and handle vector operations such as insertion, deletion, and searching.
 - Support for vector quantization for optimized search operations.
-- Native PHP support for generating for text embeddings using the [BGE embedding model](https://huggingface.co/BAAI/bge-base-en-v1.5).

 ## Requirements
 - PHP 8.0 or higher.